 The major booksellers offer some great resources to help writers get published.
 You can “go it alone” and create your own author accounts with them.
 You will have to do most of the work yourself, but your costs are less and you control your publications.
 You become a publisher as well as an author.

 - Create Space – print and digital.
 A subsidiary of Amazon, they are focused on publishing books for sale at Amazon although they will distribute to other booksellers and services too.
-They offer a broad range of fee-based services for editing, layout, cover design and marketing at very reasonable prices.
+While there is no cost to publish using Create Space, they also offer a broad range of fee-based services for editing, layout, cover design and marketing at very reasonable prices.

 - Kindle Direct Publishing – digital only.
 The simplest way to get your book converted to Kindle format and set up for sale in the Kindle bookstore.

-- NOOK Press – digital only.
-The Barnes & Noble publishing service will convert your book into ePub format for sale in their online NOOK store.
+- NOOK Press – The Barnes & Noble publishing service offers both print and digital publishing for sale in their online NOOK store.

 - Smashwords – digital only.
 Upload your manuscript to Smashwords and it will be converted into just about every ebook format known to man.
 You book will be available at the Smashwords store and distributed to a broad range of booksellers.
 They also do all the bookkeeping for you – collecting revenue from each seller and sending it to you – minus their commission.
 They take 15% of your net sales.
 That’s after each bookseller takes their piece of the pie.
 Still, Smashwords is doing all the distribution and bookkeeping for you – and this deal is much better than what traditional publishing houses offer.